 Xie, Z.; Zhou, T.; Gou, Y. Synthesis and characterization of zirconium diboride ceramic precursor.
 Ceram.
 Int.
 2015, 41 (5), 6226-6231.

 Highly flammable liquid and vapour.
 In contact with water releases flammable gases which may ignite spontaneously.
-Fatal if swallowed.
-Causes severe skin burns and eye damage.
+Toxic if swallowed.
+Causes skin irritation.
 Causes serious eye damage.
-May cause respiratory irritation.